 Statins are the most widely used lipid lowering agents and have beneficial effects on cardiovascular morbidity and mortality.
-Statins are effective in lowering non HDL-c, mainly because of their LDL lowering action and to a certain extent lowering TG levels.
+Statins are effective in lowering non-HDL-c, mainly because of their LDL lowering action and to a certain extent lowering TG levels.
 The higher the baseline TG levels, the greater the TG lowering effect.
-Available data also indicate that statins can reduce postprandial TG values [42].
-Statins inhibit HMG-CoA reductase, hence up-regulate the LDL receptor due to the intracellular depletion of cholesterol.
+Available data also indicate that statins can reduce postprandial TG values (51).
+Statins inhibit HMG-CoA reductase, hence upregulate the LDL receptor due to the intracellular depletion of cholesterol in the liver.
 Increased numbers of LDL receptors may improve removal of TRL remnants in postprandial state.
-It is also postulated that statins inhibit VLDL synthesis [54].
-Parhofer et al [55] showed that 10 mg of atorvastatin per day for 4 weeks improves, but does not normalize, postprandial lipoprotein metabolism in hypertriglyceridemic patients.
-Other studies have also shown that atorvastatin improved fasting as well as postprandial lipemia [56, 57].
+It is also postulated that statins inhibit VLDL synthesis (70).
+Parhofer et al (71)showed that 10 mg of atorvastatin per day for 4 weeks improves, but does not normalize, post prandial lipoprotein metabolism in hypertriglyceridemic patients.
+Other studies have also shown that atorvastatin improved fasting as well as postprandial lipemia (72, 73).